-There are many cycles in Software Development, where should the automated life cycle begin?
+There are many cycles in software development, so where should the automated life cycle begin?
 The first step is to scope the project.
 There are many questions to consider before choosing to automate, for example:

-- What is the current communication process between testers/test advocate (lead) /developers/project managers?
+- What is the current communication process between the testers, test advocate (lead), developers, and project managers?

 - Is the environment web-based, mainframe, or client-server?

 - How does your testing currently take place?
-(For example, does the lead/advocate give test assignments based daily, weekly, etc?)
+(Ex. does the lead/advocate give test assignments daily, weekly, etc?)

 - What is the average amount of test cases currently being completed by a tester on a daily basis?

-- What 3rd party licenses of automated testing software do you currently have available?
+- What third-party licenses of automated testing software do you currently have available?

 - Is the licensed testing software currently being utilized?

 The beginning of the automated software testing cycle is a test within a test.
-The conclusion of the Proof o f Concept (POC) concludes the first step in the automated software testing cycle.
+The conclusion of the Proof of Concept will conclude the first step in the automated software testing cycle.
 The POC implements Test Planning, Test Analysis, and Test Design.
 The remaining steps in the automated software testing cycle are Construction and Verification, Testing Cycles, Final Testing and Post Implementation.

-Lisa Corkren is a certified technical lead for DeRisk IT, Inc. She specializes in automated testing and project management.
+About the Author: Lisa Corkren is a certified technical lead for DeRisk IT Inc. She specializes in automated testing strategies and project management.
 She has worked on numerous platforms of both Manual and Automated Testing.
-Her specialties include automated testing strategies and SmartBear’s TestComplete.
+Her automated software proficiencies include SmartBear's TestComplete.

 Note: DeRisk IT is now known as DeRisk QA.